zackjiri/solargraph/README.md

 5. **Night Sky** - the Catalog opens first; narrow it with `ALL` / `LANDSCAPE` / `SOLAR SYSTEM` / `DEEP SKY` and click a photo to see where on the sky it was taken.
 Click the thumbnail beside the frame for the full-size photo.
    - `Visualization` shows the star map on its own; switch between `Sky Map` and `Planetarium` with the wheel picker, and drag to look around in Planetarium.
    - `SET NOW` jumps to the current date and time; the play button animates time forward.
+   - The red crosshair button (bottom right of the Planetarium) picks a point: the box by the cursor shows its RA/Dec, a click locks the view on it, and time stops where the point reaches the horizon.
+Click the button again to release it.
 6. **Save your work** with `Export` under Preset, and reload it later with `Import`.

 ---